 6. Evaluation of alternative option(s): 6.1 Do not seek development funding from the LLMSF.
 This option is not recommended as the Council does not have alternative means to develop an OBC for major improvements to the Bromford Gyratory.
-7. Reasons for Decision(s): 7.1 To note the bid, provided as Appendix A to this report, to the Large Local Major Scheme Fund made by the Greater Birmingham and Solihull Local Enterprise Partnership on behalf of the Council for £1.35m to develop an outline business case for improvements to Bromford Gyratory.
-7.2 To delegate grant acceptance in the case of a successful bid to the Assistant Director Transportation and Connectivity in conjunction with the Strategic Director Finance and Legal.
-7.3 To authorise the Assistant Director Transportation and Connectivity in the case of a successful bid to expend grant funding up to £1.35m and place orders with relevant consultants in accordance with Standing Orders and the Council's Procurement Governance Arrangements.
-To note that a Desired Definition Decompositivill be an ended and in second and with the Ocumpility Octavity

-- 7.4 To note that a Project Definition Document will be prepared in accordance with the Council's Gateway and Related Financial Approval Framework ahead of any outline business case submission to Government. - 7.5 To authorise the Acting City Solicitor to negotiate, execute and complete any necessary legal documentation to give effect to the above recommendations.
+Reasons for Decision(s): To note the bid, provided as Appendix A to this report, to the Large Local Major Scheme Fund made by the Greater Birmingham and Solihull Local Enterprise Partnership on behalf of the Council for £1.35m to develop an outline business case for improvements to Bromford Gyratory.
+To delegate grant acceptance in the case of a successful bid to the Assistant Director Transportation and Connectivity in conjunction with the Strategic Director Finance and Legal.
+To authorise the Assistant Director Transportation and Connectivity in the case of a successful bid to expend grant funding up to £1.35m and place orders with relevant consultants in accordance with Standing Orders and the Council's Procurement Governance Arrangements.
+To note that a Project Definition Document will be prepared in accordance with the Council's Gateway and Related Financial Approval Framework ahead of any outline business case submission to Government.
+To authorise the Acting City Solicitor to negotiate, execute and complete any necessary legal documentation to give effect to the above recommendations.